MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 ![](/img/blog/examplemapping/funcspec.jpg)

 Ahhh the old faithful!
 What can go wrong?
 Well...let me tell you...
-As 'Engineer Liason' [Tom Smykowski](https://www.imdb.com/title/tt0151804/characters/nm0726223) told us in the Movie Office Space _"I deal with the god damn customers so the engineers don't have to.
+As 'Engineer Liason' [Tom Smykowski](https://www.imdb.com/title/tt0151804/characters/nm0726223) told us in the movie 'Office Space' _"I deal with the god damn customers so the engineers don't have to.
 I have people skills; I am good at dealing with people.
 Can't you understand that?
 What the hell is wrong with you people?"_

 So according to Tom, having the engineers talk directly with the users is just not right, so instead a specialist role exists.
 Sounds simple right?
 But here is what really happens: